barrymister/resume/long-form-resume.md

 ---

-#### Craft Work Forge, LLC – Founder & Lead Developer
+### Craft Work Forge, LLC – Founder & Lead Developer
 Hueytown, AL (09/06 – Present)

 - Independently designed, developed, and deployed a regional online marketplace using PHP and MySQL/PostgreSQL, hosted on a shared LAMP stack environment (Linux, Apache, PHP, MySQL/PostgreSQL).
 - Built a custom PHP-based e-commerce platform, featuring user account management, product listings, shopping cart functionality, and order processing.
-- Developed and maintained dynamic front-end interfaces using HTML, CSS, and JavaScript to create a clean and user-friendly experience.
+- Developed and maintained dynamic front-end interfaces using HTML, CSS, and PHP to create a clean and user-friendly experience.
 - Configured and optimized Apache web server settings for efficient hosting and performance.
 - Utilized cPanel for server and database management, including routine backups, domain configuration, and SSL setup.
 - Integrated and maintained WordPress and Joomla installations to serve as content management systems (CMS) for various sections of the platform.